khilscher/ISAT2019/index.md

     * Module 6 - Deploy Azure Function on Edge

 2. A **Level 300** instructor-led live IoT Edge module coding workshop.
- The lab is for those of you who wish to develop a custom IoT Edge module in C#.
+ This session is for those of you who wish to develop a custom IoT Edge module in C#.
     * You will develop the module alongside the instructor in a live-coding session.
     * Some familiarity with C# is strongly recommended.
 This is NOT an intro to C#.

 3. A **Level 400** IoT Edge module development challenge.
- The challenge will involve writing a custom module from scratch in Python or C# to ingest IoT data from a live endpoint.
+ This challenge will involve writing a custom module from scratch in Python or C# to ingest IoT data from a live endpoint.
     * There is no instructor.
 No detailed instructions.
+No help.
     * You will be provided the challenge details on the day of.
+    * You will complete the challenge yourself; no partners.
     * You will have three (3) hours to complete the challenge.
     * The first to complete the challenge will receive the inaugural (and coveted) CDS IoT Dev Champ trophy